twistedPan/Generative_Computer_Graphics/README.md

   - ### Day 2

-    idea:
+    __Idea:__
-    bubbles grow in size through the mic input bubbbles pop if they collide
+    bubbles grow in size through the mic input. bubbbles pop if they collide.

       O | O
       ------------ | ------------